PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Compression pipeline

 tok0 runs every command's output through eight pure stages.
-Same input, same output, every time.
-Here's what each stage does and where to tune it.
+What each one does and where to tune it.

 The eight stages